lchiri/lchiri/README.md

 - 👋 Hi, I’m @Levis
 - 👀 I’m interested in Embedded system
-- 🌱 I’m currently learning telecommunication
+- 🌱 I’m currently learning telecommunication Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me levicirik@gmail.com